 Breakfast at the hotel.
 Shabbat Services, followed by Kiddush and lunch.
 After lunch, we will take an optional walking tour of the city.
 Return to Sefardi Center for Seudah Shlishit

 At night we enjoy a night tour including the famous Nanjing Rod

 Full day excursion to Suzhou, a city west of Shanghai, known for its canals, bridges and classical gardens.
 We will visit one of its highlights, the Lion Garden, built in 1342 during the Yuan Dynasty (1271-1368) by a group of Zen Buddhist disciples of Monk Tianru as a memorial of their master – Monk Zhongfeng.
 In the afternoon we will enjoy a Grand Canal cruise to get a real taste of this wonderous city!

 Return to Shanghai for dinner and in the evening, Spectacular Acrobatic Show

 Breakfast in the hotel and morning flight to Guilin.
 Located in south China, Guilin and its environs is considered to be the pearl of China’s thriving tourist industry on account of the natural beauty and historic treasures.
 The stunning landscape in which the city is situated has a kind of magic that is all its own.
 The strangely shaped hills, with the verdant vegetation ranging from bamboos to conifers together with crystal clear waters and wonderful caves make the city an appealing destination.
 It is also an important cultural city with a history of more than 2,000 years.
 However, adventures in Guilin City will have to wait, as upon arrival, we will drive to Yangshuo, which is a gateway to the beautiful scenery of the region, specifically the Karst Mountains, formed by a unique geological process.
 We will enjoy a cruise on the peaceful Li River, a perfect place to view the unique karst rock structures.
 After our cruise and lunch, we will drive to Fuli Town, one of the few preserved ancient towns in Guilin.
 Locals still keep their traditional way of living in old stone houses, boat fishing and making rice wine.

-Fish Dinner at hotel in Yangshou.
-After dinner enjoy the Mirage Show, a fantastic acrobatic show with amazing colorful lights and special-design stage effect.
+Enjoy dinner in Yangshou followed by the Mirage Show, a fantastic acrobatic show with amazing colorful lights and special-design stage effect.